 Enter on line 12 the eligible interest that you elected to pay taxes at the regular tax rates, among others.

-Enter on line 16 the distributable share on the net loss from special partnerships.
-To claim this loss, Schedule R - Special Partnership must be completed and included with the return.
+Enter on line 15 the distributable share on the profit from partnerships and special partnerships.
+To claim the income, complete Schedule R Corporation.
+(See instructions for Schedule R Corporation).